crosscompute/missions/20211023-2200 Analytics Automation Framework 0.9.0.md

     Decide whether to eager load or lazy load full variable definitions

-    Substitute variables into template
     Render title in template
     Render description in template
-    Render template
-    Convert the configuration file into end html (30 minutes)

-    Have the server serve style.css (10 minutes)
-    Work on image substitution (45 minutes)

     Review legacy code to check whether we missed anything

-    Consider how to let report creator specify alternate fonts Consider renaming resource to automation in docs

     Consider crosscompute:// url scheme